 Despite the rapid advance of platforms like Slack or Zoom, email remains the backbone of today’s business communication, with every bit of critical information going through the company’s email system sooner or later.

-While email archiving and backup are two related business practices, there’s still confusion regarding the differences between backup vs. archive.
-So here are the two concepts spelled out.
+While email archiving and backup are two related data management practices, there’s still confusion regarding the differences between archive vs backup.

 Framing the difference